progoza/markdown-docs/Linux/Arch Linux.md

 A great video showing the archinstall script features is on DT channel: https://www.youtube.com/watch?v=leQbSsu-7F4&t=969s

 Before running archinstall wireless network needs to be configured.
-Easiest way is to use `iwl`:
+Easiest way is to use iwl:

 ```
 iwctl